 In March 2019, the Ministry of Interior started rolling out the Pakistan Evisa and Visa On Arrival online system.
-This is a fairly new process with some trouble shooting going on.
-On the surface the requirements seem to be more open with options of merely using a hotel booking as evidence of travel.
+This is a now a quite relaible and solid process.
+On the surface the requirements seem to be quite open with options of merely using a hotel booking as evidence of travel.
 However it is not always that easy.
-Some travellers have had great success with the new Evisa system and have received their tourist visa in as little as 48 hours without issues, while others have had requests for more information or were told to provide an invitation letter and were then approved.
-It is still an unpredicatable process.
+Some travellers have had great success with the Evisa system and have received their tourist visa in as little as 24/48 hours without issues, while others have had requests for more information or were told to provide an invitation letter and were then approved.
+It is still a somewhat unpredicatable process.

-Karakoram Bikers have been getting some requests from travellers who have tried to use the new system with just hotel bookings and failed.
+Karakoram Bikers have been getting many requests from travellers who have tried to use the online system with just hotel bookings and failed.
 Many travellers were told to provide an invitation letter from a tour company.
 This has happened via a variety of different countries and does not seem to be restricted to any particular embassy.
-The process is still variable and unpredictable, (I repeat the unpredictable nature as it really is, like most things with Pakistan travel anything can happen)
+The process is still variable and unpredictable, like most things with Pakistan travel!

 Our friend Marco at Monkey Rock World has written a step by step guide for the Evisa application process https://www.monkeyrockworld.com/how-to-get-pakistan-e-visa/